tidwall/btree/PATH_HINT.md

 ## The Path

-Each index a component of the path to the item (or where the item should be stored, if it does not exist in the tree).
+Each index is a component of the path to the item (or where the item should be stored, if it does not exist in the tree).

 Take the first example image.
 The item 9 is at path “1/0”.
 The item 16 is at path “1”.
 The item 21 is at path “2/1”.
 The item 5 is at path “0/2”.